JPatel87/locks-of-lush/README.md

 * Services accordion
     * The services accordion consists of three accordion items each holding information about three separate types of services offered by the salon.
-    * The reason an accordion was selected as a means to convey service details is because it keeps the site looking minimalistic and adds elegance.
+    * The reason an accordion was selected as a means to convey service details is because it keeps the site looking minimalistic and adds elegance and a level of user interactivity.
     * Each service type accordian item contains service names and prices.

 Services accordion